 is a non-profit society which, since 1971, has published a monthly community newsletter called The Pender Post.

 Our mandate is to provide our community with everything needed to stay up to date with community activities, services, special events, special notices, announcements and much more.
 Throughout the pages of our publication readers will find information on the activities of local clubs and societies, along with reports from service agencies, advertising to help you find just what you need and a plethora of contact information.

 The Pender Post Society is run by a Board of Directors which meets once a month, usually on the 18th.
 The Board is made up of representatives from Pender’s local clubs and societies.
 All clubs and societies are encouraged to select a representative to sit on the Board.
-If you would like to attend a meeting of the Board, please contact our Secretary, Annie Smith, at 250-629-9962.
+If you would like to attend a meeting of the Board, please contact our Secretary, Jan Wallace.
 We are actively seeking new members.

 Persons who live on Pender and subscribe to The Pender Post are automatically members of the Society and are able to attend and vote at our Annual General Meeting.
 Look for announcements in the new year and leading up to the March meeting if you are interested in attending.

 From the Board you can expect to see announcements regarding a new bursary, an invitation to submit artwork for our new colour covers and an increased presence around the community.
 The Society has also quietly provided financial contributions in the past and we look forward to being able to do more for our community in the very near future.

 Treasurer - Dianne Allison

 Helen Allison, Judy Boxler, Linda Pink, and Jan Wallace

 Michel Pelletier, 629-2215, firstname.lastname@example.org